School of Journalism

-Welcome to the graduate program at Northeastern University’s School of Journalism.
-Our school offers a master of arts in two tracks—professional or media innovation.
-Our master’s program offers a chance to study in Boston with a small and dedicated faculty of specialists with years of experience and extensive contacts in the media world.
+It is our goal to help you put your passion into practice.
+To that end, our graduate programs afford students the opportunity to study in Boston with a small and dedicated faculty of specialists with years of experience and extensive contacts in the media world.

-Offers students an opportunity to research, write, and produce a short video documentary and acquaint themselves with a range of professional documentary styles through screenings and discussions.
-Analyzes and addresses the ethical challenges facing documentary filmmakers and their interaction with subjects historically and in the new media age.
-Prereq.
-Junior, senior, or graduate standing and experience shooting video and editing on nonlinear editing software such as Final Cut Pro X, Adobe Premiere, or Avid.
+Offers students an opportunity to research, write, and produce a short news video documentary and acquaint themselves with a range of professional documentary styles through screenings and discussions.
+Emphasizes analyzing and addressing the ethical challenges facing documentary filmmakers and their interaction with subjects historically and in the new media age.

 JRNL 5310.
 Photojournalism.
 4 Hours.

-Offers students hands-on opportunities to produce news stories for dissemination across video and several multimedia platforms.
-Seeks to engage students in the ethical challenges facing journalists historically and in the new media age.
+Engages students in the ethical challenges facing journalists historically and in the new media age.
 Students experiment with techniques used by TV and electronic news producers, including reporting, writing, videotaping, and editing on nonlinear digital editing equipment.
-Offers students an opportunity to create news stories and upload them to their websites with a variety of software programs, in line with journalistic and ethical standards.
-Prereq. (a) JRNL 2201 with a grade of C and junior or senior standing or (b) graduate standing.
+Offers students an opportunity to create and produce news stories and upload them to their websites with a variety of software programs for dissemination across video and several multimedia platforms, in line with journalistic and ethical standards.

 JRNL 5360.
 Global Reporting.
 4 Hours.